Gamma World: Setting

 Gamma World takes place in the mid-25th century, more than a century after a second nuclear war had destroyed human civilization.
 This war is only vaguely described in most editions of the game, and what details are provided change from version to version:

 The first two editions explained that ever-increasing material prosperity and leisure had led to ever-more radical and violent social movements, culminating in a final war in the years AD 2309–2322, and ascribe the final annihilation to a terrorist group called "The Apocalypse" and the ensuing retaliation by surviving factions.

 Later versions would alter the reason for the collapse.
-The 2000 Alternity edition explained this as caused by the arrival of aliens and nuclear response.
-The 2003 d20 Modern iteration explained collapse as due to uncontrolled nanotechnology and AI.
+The 2000 Alternity edition explained this as having been caused by the arrival of aliens and a nuclear response.
+The 2003 d20 Modern iteration explained collapse as due to uncontrolled nanotechnology and artificial intelligence.
 The 2010 edition attributes the destruction of civilization to the activation of the Large Hadron Collider, which caused multiple realities to exchange features in an event known as the Big Mistake.

 All backstories agree that the cataclysm destroyed all government and society beyond a village scale, plunging the world into a Dark Age.
 In many editions of the game, technology is at best quasi-medieval (in the first edition, the crossbow is described as "the ultimate weapon" for most Gamma World societies).
-Some, such as the 2003 and, to a lesser degree the 2010 edition, feature advanced technology that is well known and often easily available.
+Some, such as the 2003 and, to a lesser degree, the 2010 edition, feature advanced technology that is well known and often easily available.
 In contrast, super-science artifacts in earlier editions were risky to use due to the average Gamma World character not knowing how to properly operate such devices, or possibly even what the device is at all.
-The post-apocalyptic inhabitants of Earth now refer to their planet as "Gamma World", or, in later edition, "Gamma Terra".
+The post-apocalyptic inhabitants of Earth now refer to their planet as "Gamma World", or, in later editions, "Gamma Terra".